Composite vs. Porcelain: Which is the best type of veneers for you?

 Porcelain veneers cost between £400 to £1,000 per tooth in the UK.
 Although it may sound expensive, Bespoke Smile offers various financing options to make the cosmetic procedure as affordable as possible.

-Patients can also explore the Bespoke Smile payment plans, which start as low as £16 per month for up to 24 months.
+Patients can also explore the Bespoke Smile finance, which start as low as £16 per month for up to 24 months.
 You can also opt to apply for interest-free loans to help pay for the treatment.

 How Do You Maintain Veneers?